jianfeiZhao/Machine-Learning-basic/Under(Over)fitting Issues/README.md

-## Bias-variance issue when underfitting and overfitting
+## Bias-variance issue in the case of underfitting and overfitting